Integrated Resource Plan

 The IRP uses system modeling tools as part of its analytical framework to determine the long-run economic and operational performance of alternative resource portfolios.
 These models simulate the integration of new resource alternatives with our existing assets, thereby informing the selection of a preferred portfolio judged to be the most cost-effective resource mix after considering risk, supply reliability, uncertainty, and government energy resource policies.

-The IRP report consists of two volumes.
-Volume 1 is the company's resource plan, which describes the planning environment, a finding of resource need, the resource portfolio modeling process and assumptions, the preferred resource portfolio, and the action plan.
-Volume 2 consists of appendices that provide detailed modeling and study results, as well as additional planning and IRP regulatory compliance information.
+The 2017 IRP (filed April 4, 2017) consists of two Volumes.
+Volume I is the company’s resource plan, which describes the planning environment, a finding of resource need, the resource portfolio modeling process and assumptions, the preferred resource portfolio, and the action plan.
+Volume II consists of appendices that provide detailed modeling and study results, as well as additional planning and IRP regulatory compliance information.

 Below are links to PacifiCorp’s IRP reports and related documents and presentations.